+Robin Williams.
 Whitney Houston.
-Amy Winehouse.
-Michael Jackson.
+Kurt Cobain.
 Cory Monteith.
 All these entertainers had one thing in common: extraordinary God-given talent.

 Our culture says they had it made.
 So what happened – or, more importantly, what didn’t happen – that ended their lives so early?

-Monteith was one of the stars of Glee, one of the most popular TV shows in North America.
+- Monteith was one of the stars of Glee, a popular TV show in North America.
 He grew up with substance abuse problems and that didn’t change when Glee transformed him into an award-winning celebrity.
 He died in 2013 from an overdose of drugs and alcohol.

-Sadly, we can add more names onto this list of icons who had drug and/or alcohol problems and died early: singers Elvis Presley, Janis Joplin, Jimi Hendrix and Jim Morrison, plus Nirvana founder Kurt Cobain (who committed suicide).
+Sadly, we can add more names onto this list of icons who had drug and/or alcohol problems and died early: singers Elvis Presley, Janis Joplin, Amy Winehouse and Jim Morrison, plus Oscar-winning actor Philip Seymour Hoffman.

 So what (or who) CAN bring real, lasting satisfaction and fulfillment?
 Could it be…God?
 Blaise Pascal, the French mathematician, physicist and religious philosopher, certainly thought so.
 One of his most famous quotes says, “There is a God-shaped vacuum in the heart of every man which cannot be filled by any created thing, but only by God, the Creator, made known through Jesus.”

 Why is this possible?
 Because a life-changing relationship with God, through His son, doesn’t depend on anything our culture has to offer.
 Rich or poor, famous or obscure – these things mean nothing to God.
 In fact, a relationship with God doesn’t depend on anything in our resumes.
 It depends on Him.

 If you give the Bible any credibility, consider these three words from a section simply called ‘1 John’: “God is love”.
 That fact explains why He sent His son to die for all the wrong things we’ve done and the right things we haven’t done.